Thursday, 14 June 2012

 8 Body Language—Queen

-9 Only Time will Tell (album cut)—Asia
+9 Only Time will Tell (album track)—Asia

 10 One More Time—Streetheart

-Winnipeg's top 10 (CHIQ)
+Winnipeg's Top 10 (CHIQ)

 1 Ebony and Ivory—Paul McCartney and Stevie Wonder